The 3 main reasons to activate Multi-Factor Authentication!

 MFA is not the only recommendation CISA makes - CISA also recommends defining multiple administrator roles so that not every administrator account can take a gateway to the environment.
 It is wise to apply the principle of Least Privilege, "assigning administrators with only the minimum privileges they need to perform their duties."

 CISA also advises disabling legacy protocols - POP3, IMAP and SMTP - which have much more limited security measures and do not support MFA.
 Microsoft reiterated this warning back in February.
-"Looking at the likelihood of attacks," these legacy protocols are "crazy" to leave on.
+"If we look at the likelihood of attacks," these legacy protocols are "crazy" to leave on.
 According to CISA.

 Answer: Atlas College in Genk.
 1700 computers hacked.
 Management says in the news that there was no sensitive data to grab.
 Is that so?
 Minimum 1700 students data.